- Submitted by Beryl

 - Open the lid and stir occasionally to prevent burning at the bottom.
 Check if the vegetables are cooked, and add salt if necessary.

 - When the oil starts floating on the top, the theeyal is ready.
 You can add some coconut oil at the end (optional only) for better aroma.
-The theeyal is ready to serve with rice.
+The theeyal is ready to be served.

 More Tamarind Based Curries